DanielMoscoso/100day_challenge/Readme.txt

 		-I just switched the way the '**kwargs' are passed.
 It resembles 'Pandas' dataframes.
 		-A little more wiggle room for aesthetics.
+		-Autoinitialize the email text box with '@gmail.com'.
+		-Places the cursor to the website text box as soon as the program runs, and initialize the email text box with '@gmail.com'."
 ===============================================================================